josefin-werme/LAVA/README.md

 ## Perform the univariate test

-If we determine the amount of local genetic signal for all phenotypes of interest, we can filter out unassociated loci.
-This is done with the univariate test.
+To determine the amount of local genetic signal for all phenotypes of interest, and filter out non-associated loci, we use the univariate test.

 After obtaining the locus object, we pass it directly to the run.univ() function in order to test the local heritability for all phenotypes (or